 Nesting and reproduction: The Whooping Crane has never been known to nest in Tennessee.

 Status in Tennessee: Very rare migrant and winter resident in Middle and East Tennessee (see above for more information).
-It is not legal to shot any species of crane in Tennessee.

 Dynamic map of Whooping Crane eBird observations in Tennessee